-- Never reach under the worktable while the machine is running. - Never use a carbide-tipped blade or cutter to machine second-hand lumber.
+- Never reach under the worktable while the machine is running. - Always use Telescoping Leg attached to work table for stability for all operations performed in vertical mode. - Never use a carbide-tipped blade or cutter to machine second-hand lumber.
 You could be hit by pieces of metal. - Repair or replace damaged parts before further use.
 If a strange noise or vibration develops, turn off and unplug the machine.
-Correct the problem. - Use only recommended Shopsmith parts and accessories on your MARK 520S.
+Correct the problem. - Use only recommended Shopsmith parts and accessories on your MARK 4 [Shorty].
 NEVER use non-Shopsmith replacement parts or accessories.
 They are not designed like Shopsmith parts.
-Using non-Shopsmith parts may create a hazardous condition and will void your warranty. - Keep all tools, cutters, and blades for the MARK 520S and accessories sharpened. - Keep all hand tools and power tools cleaned and maintained. - Do not use the MARK 520S or an accessory to do a job for which it was not designed. - Never mount an accessory on an auxiliary spindle unless it is designed to operate there.
+Using non-Shopsmith parts may create a hazardous condition and will void your warranty. - Keep all tools, cutters and blades for the MARK 4 [Shorty] and accessories sharpened. - Keep all hand tools and power tools cleaned and maintained. - Do not use the MARK 4 [Shorty] or an accessory to do a job for which it was not designed. - Never mount an accessory on an auxiliary spindle unless it is designed to operate there.
 Consult the accessory's manual for the proper spindle on which to mount the accessory. - Make sure the machine rests firmly on the floor when in use- not up on the retractable casters. - Do not force the stock.
 Always feed stock against the rotation of the blade, cutter or disc.
 Let the blade, cutter or disc get up to full speed before you feed the stock. - Make sure the stock rests firmly against the worktable, miter gauge, and/or rip fence. - Do not use warped or twisted stock.

-- feed lock.
-Do not work with long boards or sheet materi- - als by yourself, unless you use a large rear support table or roller stands.
+- Whenever you extend the quill, do not let go of the quill lever unless you first secure the quill feed lock. - Do not work with long boards or sheet materials by yourself, unless you use a large rear support table or roller stands.
 Never try to work with boards the are too large for you to handle safely.
 It is best to have a helper. - Never stand or lean on the machine.
-You could fall on it or it could tip over. - Keep work areas well lit, clean and free from clutter. - Do not use power equipment in damp, wet or explosive atmospheres. - Keep visitors a safe distance from power equipment, and make them wear eye and ear protec- - Make your workshop "child-proof."
+You could fall on it or it could tip over. - Keep work areas well lit, clean and free from clutter. - Do not use power equipment in damp, wet or explosive atmospheres. - Keep visitors a safe distance from power equipment, and make them wear eye and ear protection. - Make your workshop "child-proof."
 Unplug equipment, use padlocks and master switches, and remove switch keys.